-The 10w30 motor oil is the best type of oil for heavy vehicles because it can operate for a long time at very high temperatures without altering engine performance.
+The 10w30 motor oil is the best type of oil for heavy vehicles because it can operate for a long time at very high temperature without altering engine performance.
 When temperatures are high, the viscosity of the oil is 30, and when the temperatures are low, its viscosity is 10.
-At low temperatures, the engine oil is thin.
+At average low temperature, the oil is thin.

-The 10w30 motor oil is excellent in controlling sludge because it does not form unpleasant gels or sludge at high temperatures.
-Also, the 10w30 engine oil is great with after the treatments.
+The 10w30 motor oil is excellent in controlling sludge because it does not form unpleasant gels or sludge at high temperature.
+Also, the 10w30 oil is great with after the treatments.